Apps

 Venn diagrams can be used to illustrate set theory concepts such as unions and intersections.
 Number lines can visually convey sequences, inequalities, and simple arithmetic.
 These visual aids can greatly assist students in grasping and retaining complex mathematical ideas.

-2. Graphic Organizers: Graphic organizers help students visualize the relationships between different pieces of information.
-For example, a student could use a graphic organizer to structure their approach to solving a multi-step math problem, with each step represented in a different section of the organizer.
+2. Graphic Organisers: Graphic organisers help students visualise the relationships between different pieces of information.
+For example, a student could use a graphic organiser to structure their approach to solving a multi-step math problem, with each step represented in a different section of the organiser.

-For students with dyscalculia, graphic organizers can make mathematical problem-solving processes less overwhelming by breaking them down into manageable parts.
+For students with dyscalculia, graphic organisers can make mathematical problem-solving processes less overwhelming by breaking them down into manageable parts.

 They also aid in understanding the relationship and sequence between these parts.
 For instance, flow charts can be used to outline the sequence of steps needed to solve an algebraic equation.